-In the 1990s, cars were just starting to pull themselves from the deadly grasp of emission regulations, as manufacturers were coming up with creative electronics that allowed them to increase output while still playing by the rules.
-As mainstream automobiles started seeing output increases, so did the supercars of the 1990s.
+In the 1990s, cars were just starting to pull themselves from the deadly grasp of emission regulations.
+Manufacturers were coming up with creative electronics which allowed them to increase output while still playing by the rules.
+And as mainstream automobiles started seeing output increases, so did the best 90s supercars.

-The great thing about the supercars of this era is that they were, for the most part, all motor.
-Unlike today when supercars are posh luxury rigs with powerful engines, most supercars of the 1990s were pretty simple machines with low curb weight, sleek and functional bodies, and insanely powerful engines.
+The great thing about the supercars of the ’90s is that they were, for the most part, all motor.
+Unlike the supercars of today which are posh luxury rigs with powerful engines, most ’90s supercars were pretty simple machines with low curb weight, sleek and functional bodies, and insanely powerful engines.

-McLaren manufactured the F1 between 1992 and 1998, and it remains today as one of the best supercars ever to grace our roadways.
-So, of course it belongs on this list.
-Thanks to a 6.1-liter V-12 that produced 627 horsepower and 480 pound-feet of torque in its road-going variant, the F1 accelerated to 60 mph in just 3.2 seconds and at one time held the world record for the fastest production car with a top speed of 231 mph.
+McLaren manufactured the F1 between 1992 and 1998, and it remains one of the best supercars ever to grace our roadways.
+Thanks to a 6.1L V12 that produced 627 hp and 480 lb.-ft. of torque in its road-going variant, the F1 accelerated to 60 mph in just 3.2 seconds.
+At one time, it held the world record for the fastest production car with a top speed of 231 mph.

 Mercedes CLK GTR

-The general automotive enthusiast may not know it, but any Jaguar fan remembers the XJ220 that the British manufacturer built from 1992 through 1994.
+Though general automotive enthusiasts may not know it, any Jaguar fan will remember the XJ220 that the British manufacturer built from 1992 through 1994.
 Though Jag limited it to just 275 units, its impact was massive, as no one really expected this sort of machine from the brand.

 Porsche 911 GT1 Straßenversion

-The homologation requirements for manufacturers to enter various racing series have resulted in some of the most awesome supercars.
-One of the best of these in the 1990s was the Porsche 911 GT1 Straßenversion (Street Version).
+The homologation requirements for manufacturers to enter various racing series have resulted in some awesome supercars over the years.
+One of the best in the ’90s was the Porsche 911 GT1 Straßenversion (Street Version).
 This 911 arrived with a 3.2L flat-six twin-turbo that produced 537 hp.

-Supercars of the 1990s were often looked upon as space ships, but the Vector W8 took that to a completely new level.
-Its angular design and wild interior left mouths agape, but its 6.0-liter V-8 engine that produced 625 horsepower was there to help close your jaw from the G-force it created at launch.
+Supercars of the ’90s were often looked upon as space ships, but the Vector W8 took that idea to a whole new level.
+Its angular design and wild interior left mouths agape, but luckily its 6.0L V8 engine, which produced 625 hp, was there to close your jaw from the G-force it created at launch.
 That incredibly powerful V8 and the specially developed 3-speed transmission were capable of launching the W8 to 60 mph in 4.2 seconds and on to a top speed over 220 mph.

 Nissan R390 GT1

-Ah, another product of homologation rules, Nissan’s contribution to the ’90s supercars was the R390 GT1.
-Unlike other GT1 competitors, which typically saw 25, or so, production units, Nissan built only two road-ready versions of its racecar.
-One of the production models sold at auction and the other is sitting in Nissan’s Zama facility.
+Another product of homologation rules, Nissan’s contribution to the ’90s supercars was the R390 GT1.
+Unlike other GT1 competitors, which typically saw 25 or so production units, Nissan built only two road-ready versions of its racecar.
+One of the production models sold at auction and the other is sitting in Nissan’s Heritage Collection in Zama, Japan.

-Nissan equipped the road-going R390 GT1 with a 3.5-liter twin-turbo V-8 that produced 550 horsepower and 470 pond-feet of torque.
-This resulted in a 0-to-60 time of 3.2 seconds and a top speed of 220 mph, which made it the fastest Japanese production car ever.
+Nissan equipped the road-going R390 GT1 with a 3.5L twin-turbo V8 that produced 550 hp and 470 lb.-ft. of torque.
+This resulted in a 0-to-60 time of 3.2 seconds and a top speed of 220 mph, which made it the fastest Japanese production car at the time.

-While the Jaguar XJ220 certainly deserved more acclaim, its predecessor which was only built in 53 copies between 1990 and 1992 (5 times less than the XJ220) is the one which we have picked here.
-Powered by Jaguar 6.0L V12 powerplant, XJR-15 was able to produce 450 horses and 420 lb-ft of torque.
-There were supposedly 5 limited LM versions of the XJR-15, all sold in Japan.
-They were fitted with 7.4L V12s similar to XJR-9 race car’s engine, and were capable of making 700 horses.
+Though the Jaguar XJ220 certainly deserved more acclaim, its predecessor of which only 53 copies were made between 1990 and 1992 (five times fewer than the XJ220) is the one that we have picked here.
+Powered by a Jaguar 6.0L V12 powerplant, the XJR-15 was able to produce 450 hp and 420 lb.-ft. of torque.
+There were supposedly five limited LM versions of the XJR-15, all sold in Japan.
+They were fitted with a 7.4L V12 similar to the XJR-9 race car’s engine and were capable of making 700 horses.

-Lister Storm used Jaguar’s 7.0L V12 mill previously mentioned together with the XJR-9.
-Here the engine made 546 hp and 583 lb-ft of torque which was enough for 0 to 60 acceleration time of 4.1 seconds.
-That made it the fastest accelerating 4-seater saloon in the world until Brabus Rocket toppled it from that spot in 2006.
-Lister Storm was only built in four units, three of which survive today.
-High $350,000 price tag back in 1993 probably didn’t help it pave its way to more buyers.
+The Lister Storm also utilized Jaguar’s 7.0L V12 mill.
+Here the engine made 546 hp and 583 lb.-ft. of torque which was enough for a 0-to-60 acceleration time of 4.1 seconds.
+That made it the fastest accelerating 4-seater saloon in the world until the Brabus Rocket toppled it from that spot in 2006.
+The Lister Storm was only built in four units, three of which survive today.
+The hefty $350,000 price tag back in 1993 probably didn’t help it pave the way for more buyers.

 TVR Cerbera Speed 12

-There can be only one is the catchphrase that suits this supercar perfectly.
-Its name, especially the speed part is another thing that fits right at home with this one.
-TVR Cerbera Speed 12 never moved on from the prototype phase, although the prototype car itself is road-legal, hence its appearance on this list.
-That’s because 2,425 pound car with 900 horsepower was simply way too fast for the general population back in 1997.
-Furthermore, in-house 7.7L V12 engine was highly underrated and probably produced north of 1,000 horsepower.
-It was intended for 24 Hours of Le Mans, but never made it to France.
-It did, however, compete in the GT1 class of the FIA GT Championship where it was restricted to more fashionable 660 horses.
+Furthermore, the in-house 7.7L V12 engine was underrated and probably produced north of 1,000 hp.
+It was intended for the 24 Hours of Le Mans but never made it to France.
+It did, however, compete in the GT1 class of the FIA GT Championship where it was restricted to the more “conventional” 660 horses.

 Dauer 962 Le Mans